richard-raithel/fantasy_football/README.md

 # fantasy_football
-This repo contains a script to parse fantasy football data from a csv.
-It exports a csv with the player name and position rank.
+This repo contains a script to parse espn fantasy football data from a csv.
+It exports a new csv with the player name and position rank.

+To run the script:
+1. Place the espn supplied csv file in the 'input' folder
+2. Run the script
+3. Result: A new csv file will be created the the 'output' folder named 'sorted_players.csv'